plaid/pattern-account-funding/README.md

 ### Verifying and transferring funds

 This sample app demonstrates how to get the available balance in order to verify and transfer funds.
 However, it does not actually conduct a transfer of funds because it uses Dwolla sandbox.
-The balance in the linked account (whether in sandbox or development) will not decrement when a transfer is made in this app.
+The balance in the linked account (whether in sandbox or production) will not decrement when a transfer is made in this app.

 ## Debugging